-Check out the ever-changing street art in the lane on your way via Duggan St to Gallery Lane to check out Elysha Rei’s stunning Geisha mural painted as part of 2017’s First Coat Festival.
+Check out the ever-changing street art in the lane on your way via Duggan St to Gallery Lane to check out Elysha Rei’s stunning Geisha mural painted in 2017.

 Continue up Union St to see the very colourful ‘Early Mornings Late Nights’ mural and Toowoomba artist Ian McCallum’s ‘Mourning Morning’ mural both done in 2016.

 Follow along a little further and you’ll come to the corner of Union and Neil Sts, where you’ll see St Stephens Uniting Church – it’s 154 years old and was built in 1863 as a Presbyterian Church.

 This beautiful church has stood the test of time and even survived an arson attack, when in 1989, an intruder set a fire fuelled by choir sheet music which all but destroyed the building.

 Repairs to the roof and stained glass windows were completed in 1993.

 Turn left into Neil St to have a look at the majestic Empire Theatre which was built in 1911 and renovated after a fire, in the art deco style in 1933.

 Today it is one of Queensland’s most celebrated regional theatres staging everything from ballet to blues.

 The foyer is beautiful and if there’s not a performance on, you can take a peek inside the theatre – or enquire about a guided tour.

 Next head to see the work of Melbourne-based internationally renowned artist Adnate, at 49 Neil St the mural titled ‘One & The Same’ depicting an Indigenous boy looking into the distance.